Dheatly23/godot-wasm/example/README.md

   to think, to prevent infinite loop.
 The robot is also ran under separate thread to prevent locking the main thread.

+* 3D Render

+  Using webassembly to accelerate 3D mesh generation.
+  You can change the code yourself to do whatever you want.

 * Run WASM File

   This examples can run any Webassembly file,